MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 In R Server 9.1 and higher, you can publish several types of web services.
 They are:

-+ `R`: This standard web service type offers fast execution and scoring of arbitrary R code and R models.
++ `Script`: This standard web service type offers fast execution and scoring of arbitrary R code and R models.
 You can specify this service type using the `publishService` function in the `mrsdeploy` package or using the API directly.

 + `Realtime`: This web service type offers even lower latency than the R type for supported R models published without any other R code.
 With lower latency, you have better load and can score more models in parallel.
 The additional scoring performance boost you experience when consuming a web service of this type is due to:
    + No additional resources or time spent spinning up an R sessions for each call.
 Supported models are scored without the need for this session.